 Child Development.
 Physical development was captured with child length-for-age and weight-for-age Z-scores, which were calculated at 3, 6, and 12 months.

 Socio-emotional developmental was assessed at 6 months with the Ages and Stages Questionnaire Socio-Emotional scale (ASQ-SE) (J. Squires et al., 1997; J. K. Squires et al., 1998).
-The ASQ-SE consists of 25 caregiver reported questions on age appropriate behaviors such as whether they like to be picked up and held or whether they let the mother know when they are hungry or not well (J. K. Squires et al., 2002).
+The ASQ-SE consists of 25 caregiver reported questions on age appropriate behaviors such as whether the child liked to be picked up and held or whether the child let the mother know when they are hungry or not well (J. K. Squires et al., 2002).
 Options are most of the time (0 points), sometimes (5 points), or never (10 points).
 Responses are summed so that a higher score is interpreted as more socio-emotional difficulties.
 The ASQ-SE has been used in multiple international settings and has been found to be reliable and valid across diverse settings (Ivarsson et al., 2017; Velikonja et al., 2017).
 Developmental milestones were assessed at 12 months with the Bayley Scales of Infant and Toddler Development, Third Edition (BSITD-III) (Bayley & Reuner, 2006).
 The BSITD was administered in the family’s home by trained assessors and included five domains: cognitive; receptive and expressive language; and gross and fine motor skill domains.
 Scaled scores for each domain were calculated using the child’s chronological age following the BSITD manual protocol.
-The BSITD has been widely used and validated internationally and has been found to be reliable and valid in contexts similar to the present study (e.g. (Azari et al., 2017; Ranjitkar et al., 2018)).
+The BSITD has been widely used and validated internationally and has been found to be reliable and valid in contexts similar to the present study ((Azari et al., 2017; Ranjitkar et al., 2018)).

-Other covariates collected at baseline include paternal education, gender of child, family structure (nuclear vs. extended or multiple families), baseline depression/intervention status (intervention arm, control arm, prenatally non-depressed), past year exposure to physical, psychological or sexual intimate partner violence (IPV) (WHO, 2001), and a household asset-index score as an indicator of overall household socioeconomic status (SES) (Kolenikov & Angeles, 2009), and village cluster.(Bradley, 2015; Linver et al., 2004)
+Other covariates collected at baseline include paternal education, gender of child, family structure (nuclear vs. extended or multiple families), baseline depression/intervention status (depressed treatment, depressed control, prenatally non-depressed), past year exposure to physical, psychological or sexual intimate partner violence (IPV) (WHO, 2001), and a household asset-index score as an indicator of overall household socioeconomic status (SES) (Kolenikov & Angeles, 2009), and village cluster.
+We also included in the models scores for the responsivity and acceptance subscales of the HOME Inventory, which was included as part of the 3 and 12 months post-partum interviews, as proxies for quality of maternal involvement(Bradley, 2015; Linver et al., 2004).

 Analysis